• USD

 Habitat

-Nyalas occur within habitats where their diet of leaves and fruits of woody plants, like trees or fine grass for grazing, is consistently available.
-They also require a. constant supply of water.
-Nyalas prefer dense forests, woodlands with scattered trees, or grassland areas.
-Several suitable habitats exist in the Kruger National Park where these antelope thrive.
-Habitats include the southern Lowveld with dense vegetation, grasslands around Satara rest camp, and the northern Pafuri region.
+Nyala inhabit areas where a diet of leaves and fruits from woody plants, along with fine grasses for grazing, is consistently available.
+They also require a constant supply of water.
+Nyala prefer dense forests, woodlands with scattered trees, and grassland edges.
+In Kruger, suitable habitats include the southern Lowveld with dense vegetation, grasslands around Satara, and the northern Pafuri region.

 Social Organization